 In Kenya, a cohabitee has no right to lay claim to any property they may have been jointly acquired should they separate.
 Cohabitation is referred to as a common-law marriage, living together or a domestic partnership.
 Cohabitation also refers to partners who live together without being validly married to each other.
+This article simplifies the Come We stay Laws in Kenya.
 In the past, these relationships were called extramarital cohabitation.
-However, unmarried couples do not have the same right as married couples.
-The court is more hesitant and may lack authority in dividing a couple’s belonging, especially if cohabiting couples are concerned.
+However, unmarried couples do not have the same rights as married couples.
+The court is more hesitant and may lack authority in dividing a couple’s belongings, especially if cohabiting couples are concerned.

 The Matrimonial Property Act 2013, it protects spouses’ right to monetary and non-monetary contributions during the marriage.
 In the Marriage Act 2014, it clearly emphasizes and defines a spouse as a wife or husband.
 The new marriage and matrimonial property laws disbar cohabitees from benefits available to spouses.
 In 2017 the Court of Appeal ruled that benefits permitted to a marital relationship are not available to cohabitees who are considered not married.
 Historically, courts do not recognize romantic relationships outside of marriage or civil registration.
 They also do not provide the same rights to cohabiting couples as married couples receive.